 - How it will work, and the timetable

 - Likely business implications, especially on off-BS activities such as Letters of Credit

 - Will it be changed the views of some banking supervisors

 Note: this section will only be covered if there is sufficient interest in the technical details by the delegates.
 If not, it may be very briefly discussed and demonstrated.

-Extension of the default model to a copula model
+- Extension of the default model to a migration model

 The Basel Accord has introduced a capital requirement for operational Risk for the first time.
 But what is operational risk?
 Can it be realistically measured as the Accord requires?
 Or is the whole topic the triumph of optimism over reality?
 These are some of the basic questions to be debated in the section, along with a detailed coverage of the approaches banks are employing.

 - What is the regulatory charge supposed to cover?

 - The results of the latest loss data collection exercise